 Service Level Agreements (SLA) for customer service management

-The content of this article is inspired by the C2 ITSM webinar titled "Beyond Expectations: Redefining Priority Management with Service Level Agreements" (French only).
+This article's content is inspired by the C2 ITSM webinar "Beyond Expectations: Redefining Priority Management with Service Level Agreements" (French only).

 Let’s dive together into the fundamental principles of ITIL related to SLAs and explore their practical application.
 Feel free to watch the webinar to access the complete content, including the basic principles of SLAs in ITIL and detailed best practices for improving your customer service management.